alicolville/Weight-Tracker/readme.txt

 <<<<<<< HEAD
 //todo: Add fields for add to update and add to add
-//todo: Happy awards is for pro? or should it be PRo plus?

 // todo: update features / documentations
 // todo: allow disable of all emails
 // todo: minify admin.js and admin.css
-// test not broken custom photo fields

 // add awards mysql tables to missing table checker tool
 // create a "clear all awards given" on help page?
 // quick review with wp_debug on